rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 #### 6.215.423 Unnumbered pages or leaves

-<a name="6.285.31.1">6.285.31.1</a> If blank leaves at the beginning of the first gathering or at the end of the final gathering have been recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), record their presence as details of layout if considered important (see [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1)).
+<a name="6.285.31.1">6.285.31.1</a> If blank leaves at the beginning of the first gathering or at the end of the final gathering have been recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), record their presence in a note on extent of manifestation if considered important (see [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1)).

 >Example:
 ><CITE>The first and last leaves are blank</CITE>